abhinavreddym/mathExpEvaluator/README.md

    3. Requests with missing details will be responded with corresponding error message in the result object
    4. errorMsg in the result object will be null in successful processing and a corresponding error in case of failures

+   After deployment, the API will be available at http://hostIP:port/mathevaluator/webapi/evaluator/evaluate

 2. Retrieve User audit details
    1. Consumes UserAuditRequest as XML type.
 It should have User Id